OffKilterMC/InfoHUD/README.md

 - Targeted block information
 - Local Difficulty
 - Mood
-- Elytra Status
+- Elytra Status (if this is all you care about)
-- Armor Status (includes Elytra as chestplate value)
+- Armor Status (if you care about all armor)

 There will be more added over time.